-- 1. Launch your web browser. - 2.
-Enter your printer's IP address in the browser's Address field (http://xxx.xxx.xxx). - 3.
+- 1. Launch your Web browser. - 2.
+Enter your printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
 Click Properties. - 4.
-Select the Security folder on the left navigation panel. - 5.
-Select SSL. - 6.
+On the left navigation pane, select the Security folder. - Select HTTPS. - 6.
 If prompted, enter your Admin or Key User name and password. - 7.
-In the Use SSL box, select one of the following options: - Never (the default): SSL authentication is not required. - To Secure Passwords: Secures web pages that use passwords.
-A certificate must exist on the printer before you can use this setting. - To Secure Pages and Passwords: Secures all web pages. - 8.
+In the Use SSL box, select one of the following options: - Never (the default): SSL authentication is not required. - To Secure Passwords: Secures Web pages that use passwords.
+A certificate must exist on the printer before you can use this setting. - To Secure Pages and Passwords: Secures all Web pages. - 8.
 Click the Save Changes button.